codeandcupcakes/event-guide/README.md

 #### Code of Conduct

 We recommend creating and posting a Code of Conduct for your workshops that definitively states you're committed to a safe environment for all attendees and outlines what actions to take if there are any issues.
-Review both the code and the plan with all workshop staff before the workshop and make note of it during your event.
-We've provided a sample Code of Conduct document you can use in this repository.
+Review both the code and the plan for implementing it with all workshop staff before the workshop and make note of it during your event.
+We've provided a sample Code of Conduct document you can use in the `docs` folder of this repository.

 #### Photography and Video Permission

-If you plan on taking photographs of video of workshops for marketing purposes (not a bad idea if you intend to offer regular workshops) or to provide to press, make sure you ask attendees for permission beforehand.
+If you plan on taking photographs of video of workshops for marketing purposes or to provide to press (not a bad idea if you intend to offer regular workshops), make sure you ask attendees for permission beforehand.
 You can also draw up simple releases for attendees to sign to confirm their consent and participation.
-Since we're not legal experts, please determine the best ways to go about this if you see a need for releases.
+(Since we're not legal experts, please determine the best ways to go about this if you see a need for releases.)

 ### Wrapping Up